---

 **What users dislike:**

-- Users experience **slow performance** with Revit, particularly when managing large projects and files across different versions.
+- Users frequently experience **slow performance** with Revit, especially when working on larger projects with complex files.
 (9 reviews)

-- Users often experience **performance issues** with Revit, especially when handling large projects and complex models.
+- Users often experience **performance issues** with Revit, particularly when handling larger models, leading to frustration.
 (8 reviews)

-- Users face **Revit compatibility issues** due to lack of backward compatibility and difficulties managing various versions.
+- Users face challenges with **Revit compatibility** , especially with backward compatibility and managing different software versions.
 (8 reviews)

-- Users find Revit to be **expensive** , particularly when using multiple Autodesk software programs, but consider it worth the cost.
+- Users find Revit to be **expensive** , especially when using multiple Autodesk products, despite its advantages for serious BIM users.
 (6 reviews)

-- Users note that Revit has **high hardware requirements** , often leading to performance issues and instability on less powerful systems.
+- Users find Revit has **high hardware requirements** , often leading to performance issues on less powerful computers.
 (5 reviews)

 - Collaboration Difficulties (4 reviews)